hshamsadd/HackYourFtutre-Notes/Week-2-JS/1-Scope/1- Types of Scopes in JS.md

 ## 5. Module Scope

-While not explicitly detailed with examples in the provided code snippets, **Module Scope** is another important scope type in modern JavaScript, especially when you start organizing your code into separate files called modules (using ES6 `import` and `export` syntax).
+**Module Scope** is another important scope type in modern JavaScript, especially when you start organizing your code into separate files called modules (using ES6 `import` and `export` syntax).

 **What it is:** When you write JavaScript in a module, variables and functions declared in that module are, by default, scoped to that module.
 This means they are not automatically global.